current position

 For (occasionally updated) research activities, see: wilde news

-From a personal perspective, I moved to northern Sweden in March 2022.
+From a personal perspective, I moved to the Arctic region of Sweden in March 2022.
 It has been a revelation.
 As an Australian in Europe, I have always missed large skies and omnipresent nature.
 Umeå has these things and more.
 Lovely people, a vibrant restaurant scene, stunning nature, a world-class academic environment, and a relaxed pace of life.
-I am excited to build my research group here.
+I am excited to be building my research here.

 Before moving to Denmark I donated my electronics to Media Lab Melbourne, my circus equipment (via Anni Davey of Circus Oz) to Sosina Wogayehu’s GAMO Circus School of Ethiopia, and my Japanese fabrics and sewing bits and pieces to the fabulous Tania Spława-Neyman, to glean or give away.
 I then rode my (at the time) brand-new BMW G650GS motorbike around and up the centre of Australia (2,000km/7days around Tasmania learning how to ride, then 26,000km/83 days around the mainland).
 I finished the trip having had my bike and licence for less than a year, fundamentally changed by the process.
 A patchy blog account is here: grrrrty.wordpress.com.
 The pink lines on the map show the journey: